 “There’s no point telling someone a premium sedan is the best car in the country when that consumer is looking for an affordable pick-up or a budget car, for example,” explains Oosthuizen.

-That’s why the #CarsAwards, which has been sponsored by financing giant WesBank from its 2nd year onward, has 13 product categories spanning from entry-level cars, through crossovers, performance cars to premium SUVs.
+That’s why the #CarsAwards, which has been sponsored by financing giant WesBank from its 2nd year onward, has 13 product categories spanning from entry-level cars, through crossovers, hot hatches to premium SUVs.

 “We further reconsider our categories every year and remain flexible to changes in the market,” Oosthuizen explains.
 “For example, the traditional family sedan market is just about dead, so there’s little point in having a category for that, as you would be speaking to a tiny percentage of car buyers.”
 This approach explains the rise in crossover/SUV-themed categories, as those are the segments from which many buyers are hoping to make their next vehicle purchase.